-Without duplication, amicus fully endorses Petitioner's reasons for this Court to reverse the court below.
-Amicus offers an alternative theory: Noel Canning's (hereafter "Respondent") challenge to the President's discretionary exercise of his recess appointment powers is a nonjusticiable political question.
+Without duplication, amicus fully endorses Petitioner's reasons for this Court to grant certiorari review.
+Amicus offers an alternative theory for both certiorari review and resolution: Respondent's challenge to the President's discretionary exercise of his recess appointment powers is a nonjusticiable political question.

 Article II, Section 2, Clause 3 is a textual commitment of exclusive authority to the President.
-This textual commitment recognizes that only the Executive has the institutional competence to know when such discretionary appointment action is required to meet his Article II, Section 3 obligation: "[H]e shall take Care that the Laws be faithfully executed, and
+This textual commitment recognizes that only the Executive has the institutional competence to know when such discretionary appointment action is required to meet his Article II, Section 3 obligation: "[H]e shall take Care that the Laws be faithfully executed, and shall Commission all the Officers of the United States."